Kaliakra Cape, Bulgaria Guide

 Day Trips

 Balchik is a charming coastal town known for its unique blend of architectural styles and tranquil atmosphere.
-The highlight is undoubtedly the Palace of Queen Maria of Romania, a beautiful complex of villas, gardens, and a small chapel overlooking the sea.
-Stroll through the botanical gardens, home to a diverse collection of plants, including rare cacti.
-Enjoy a leisurely lunch at one of the many restaurants along the promenade, savoring fresh seafood and local wines.
+The main attraction is the Palace of Queen Maria of Romania, a beautiful complex of villas, gardens, and a chapel, showcasing a mix of Romanian, Bulgarian, and Oriental influences.
+Stroll through the botanical gardens, home to a diverse collection of plants, including rare species.
+Enjoy the relaxed vibe of the town, with its picturesque harbor and waterfront restaurants.

 Travel Time